-The Mountaineers Foundation has shifted the focus of our Community Grants from community-focused environmental and conservation projects to conservation education.
+The Mountaineers Foundation has shifted the focus area of our Community Grants program to align with our new mission focus.

 We are offering two levels of grants:

 - Level 1: Community Conservation Education Grants are limited to no more than $5000 and are meant to support modest, short-term projects related to conservation education and consistent with our vision and mission.
 The Level 1 grants will be offered twice during each calendar year, with grant application deadlines on February 1st and May 1st.